amancini83/airflow-local/readme.md

 ./run.sh
 ```

-After that, can access to Airflow UI open localhost:8080 in a web browser.
+After that, you can access to Airflow UI open localhost:8080 in a web browser.

 Anyway, I will let you a step by step guide for running Airflow with Docker on your machine with a dummy ETL DAG.